dodonas/afeka/README.md

 | max   | 200      |   1        |  70      | 22624    |                       30       |                    70      |              7.77778e+08 |             8       | 111      | 204      |                           10       |                    100      |

 There seems to be a problem with the "seniority in role(years)" values.
-Assume that the accepted minimum value will be: seniority in role <= seniority in company
+Assume that the accepted minimum value will be: seniority in role <= seniority in company.

 # Handling missing values and dealing with outliers